 Others simply describe this as their favourite leg citing 'romantic' and 'bleak' although tomorrow, a different kind of adjective will be used to describe the lug up the Devil's Staircase.

 Bob once tagged along on such a mission, the leader of which had the posture and agility of a mountain goat.
-The starting point was Ballachulish and, soon trailing in the wake, right near the top of Sgorr Dhearg[1] was where the wobblies were first felt to kick in and yes, that'll be the old vertigo.
+The starting point was Ballachulish and, soon trailing in the wake, right near the top of Sgorr Dhearg, the one on the right, was where the wobblies were first felt to kick in and yes, that'll be the old vertigo.

 The summit might not have been made but enough energy was considered expended to warrant some points.

 There are 282 Munros in total with obsessive outdoor-types trying to bag the lot.
-The current combined tally is still stalled on seven and a half.
+Thanks to Sgorr Dhearg, SlyBob's combined current tally is stalled on 7½.